-COMMENTARY ON THE GROUP STATEMENT OF CASH FLOWS

-Cash and cash equivalents increased by 38% during the year to £727m.
-Cash used in operating activities deteriorated by 113% to £372m.
+COMMENTARY ON THE GROUP Operating trade and other receivables STATEMENT OF CASH FLOWS\ During 2014 there was a £69m increase in underlying operating trade and other Cash and cash equivalents receivables for continuing operations increased by 38% during the primarily due to an increase in business year to £727m.
+Cash used in experienced in Infrastructure Investments North America and the timing of this operating activities deteriorated increase in business. by 113% to £372m.